 If you are interested in Carpentry & woodworking, then you must have heard about the best bird feeder plans.
 The wooden feeder is easy to make and very decorative, so it's perfect for bird-watching enthusiasts.
 You may use it to feed the birds that you wish to watch.
-Bird food can be kept in the bowls.
+Bird food can be kept in bowls.
 Great as a gift for friends or family members.
-Human beings are often so busy that they have no time left to take care of nature.
-Bird watching is a great hobby to make friends with nature, and it's also a great way to get away from the hustles and bustle of modern life.
+Humans are often so busy that they have no time left to care for nature.
+Bird watching is a great hobby to make friends with nature and a great way to get away from the hustles and bustle of modern life.
 Yet it can be difficult finding a good spot to watch birds.
 A bird feeder table is a great solution.

-It is a type of bird feeder which allows birds to eat easily and peacefully.
-Whether you are making a project for a school or just to fill your garden with some spectacular beauty look up here.
-This bird feeder is so cheap and easy to make that it will become the most favorite thing in your garden and attract all kinds of birds from various species.
+It is a type of bird feeder that allows birds to eat easily and peacefully.
+Whether you are doing a project for a school or just to fill your garden with some spectacular beauty look up here.
+This bird feeder is so cheap and easy to make that it will become the favorite thing in your garden and attract all kinds of birds from various species.

 Platform Bird Feeder

 This project will require that you build a platform, attach it to a pole, install the feeder on it, and then hang the entire unit from a tree branch or your home.
 This Platform feeder is an easy and beautiful way to bring in birds for your viewing and listening pleasure.
-But you will need more than a few bird feeders--you will need some solid woodworking skills!
-A wooden platform feeder makes an excellent addition to any bird feeder collection and is the ideal, natural location for small songbirds, who feed primarily on seeds in the winter.
+But you will need more than a few bird feeders and some solid woodworking skills!
+A wooden platform feeder makes an excellent addition to any bird feeder collection and is the ideal natural location for small songbirds, who feed primarily on seeds in the winter.

 It is the time of the year when flocks of tiny birds come to us and start serenading us with beautiful songs.
 What better way to spend an afternoon than sitting in a shaded area in your garden or porch enjoying these little ones while they are busy catching insects or sipping nectar.
 Why?
 This feeder can hold a lot of food and is made from a much sturdier material than any other type of bird feeder you can buy.
 This means that your birds' will be able to stay comfortable and warm even during chilly winter nights!